Cybergun-GitHub/Cybergun/README.md

 Additional notes:

-1. If you want to run Cybergun in the command prompt, open it and type "python," then when it opens, type import Cybergun as cg
-2. This program can hack accounts on any of the following:
+1. This program can hack accounts on any of the following:
     1. Google
     2. Yahoo
     3. Microsoft